fpv-iplab/leveraging_gaze_som_vllms_human_obj_anticipation/README.md

 ⚠️ **Important:** Due to conflicting dependencies between legacy tools (SoM requires old NumPy) and modern tools (Project Aria requires new NumPy), we utilize **three separate Conda environments**.

 Please carefully follow the instructions below to set them up.
+All the environments `.yaml` files are located in the `envs` folder.

 ### 1. Clone the repository
 ```bash